 Population age between 15 & 65 has the potential ability to perform/act as source of labour.
-Sector departments not attending IDP Rep Forum Capacity to comply with all relevant local government legislation Grant dependent Delivering of basic services with limited resources Working in silos, project teams Implementation of projects Inadequate maintenance of Infrastructure Informed council decisions (resolutions) Decisive leadership(administrative & politically) Office space Funding available in the form of current grants i.e. DWAF, MIG, MSIG and SLPs Unregulated of informal market Community consultations in the form of IDP Review and IDP/Budget consultation.
+Grant dependent Improvement in compliance with relevant local government legislation Municipality and government departments are working in silos Delivering of basic services with limited resources Inadequate maintenance of Infrastructure Implementation of projects Unregulated informal market Informed council decisions (resolutions) Decisive leadership(administrative & politically) Funding available in the form of current grants i.e. Department of Water and Sanitation, MIG, MSIG, MWIG and SLPs Community consultations in the form of IDP Review and IDP/Budget consultation.
 Recognizable by other government institutions and mining houses.
 Friendly working environment.
 Good relations with the traditional leadership Threats (external) Opportunities (external) Limited job opportunities for large number of job seekers.
-Town establishment Buying power to neighboring municipalities as we do not have a town Strong potential for SMME's development.
-Weak transport system Development of agricultural sector Unemployment, poverty, crime and HIV/Aids.
-Tourism development in Arts, Craft & painting and hospitality.
+Township establishment Buying power to neighboring municipalities as we do not have a town Strong potential for SMME's development.
+Poor conditions of our roads, which leads to a weak transport system Development of agricultural e.g. Medicinal plants and tourism sector e.g. Game farming & Rehabilitation of wetlands Unemployment, poverty, crime and HIV/Aids.
+Establishing and licensing of landfill sites Decline in economic growth Establishment of a licensing traffic unit Residents commute considerable distance to places of employment.
+Non-payment of municipal services.